cakephp/docs/en/controllers/components.rst

     :start-line: 7

 Each of these core components are detailed in their own chapters.
-For now, we’ll show you how to create your own components.
+For now, we'll show you how to create your own components.
 Creating components keeps controller code clean and allows you to reuse code between projects.